curityio/kotlin-api-jwt-validation/README.md

 [![Quality](https://img.shields.io/badge/quality-experiment-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-A basic sample to show how to use the jose4j library for managing JWT validation.\
+A basic sample to show how to use the jose4j library for managing validation of OAuth (JWT) access tokens.\
-After validating the JWT, API routes then use scopes and claims when serving requests for data.
+API routes can then use scopes and claims from the JWT to authorize requests.

 ## Documentation